 - The company performed very well on the J.D.
 Power 2020 U.S. Auto Claims Satisfaction Study℠ and 2021 U.S. Insurance Shopping Study℠.

 - USAA offers other perks like roadside assistance, rental car reimbursement, and accident forgiveness.

 USAA is available to military members and candidates in commissioning programs.
 It’s also available to spouses and children of USAA members who have or have had auto or homeowners insurance.
 Once a military member signs up for a USAA insurance policy, they can pass on eligibility to their children, grandchildren, and so on.

 |Affordable rates and numerous discounts||Only available for military and their families|

 |Good option for military members||Usage-based insurance not available in New Jersey|

 |Superior financial strength rating and A rating from the BBB|

 To learn more about the car insurance provider, check out our USAA auto insurance review.

-Progressive wrote $31 billion in premiums in 2019, according to the National Association of Insurance Commissioners (NAIC), and is the third-largest company for private car insurance.
+Progressive wrote over $33 billion in premiums in 2020, according to the NAIC, and is the third-largest company for private car insurance.
 It has an A+ rating from AM Best, though it performed average on both of the J.D.
 Power studies mentioned above.